AadityaUoHyd/chat-aadi/README.md

 - Page "Loading..." to logo rotate symbol
 - subscription monthly implementation with razorpay and token spent
 - forgot/reset password & email verification with otp
-- delete account
+- ollama not working.
 - edit profile with image,name
-- vercel deploy
+- Mobile Compatable UI

 ### Vercel Deployment
 - Ensure .env file.
 It must also have CORS as,